 Registration is a two-stage process.
 Please complete the initial Stage 1 signup.
-Once reviewed and approved by the Tour coordinator, you will receive an automated email requesting you complete Stage 2.
+Once reviewed and approved by the Tour coordinator, you will receive an email to complete Stage 2.
 You are NOT a member UNTIL you have completed Stage 2 and paid your membership application fee.
 Members not completing both stages will be placed on the waiting list, this includes past members.

 All participants (riders and support) are required to do the following: